Thailand is aiming to increase exports of pet food to the US at the cost of Chinese shippers who are shut out of the prized market by a tariff wall.

 The Prime Minister has ordered officials to tighten the criteria for the issuance of certificates of origin to address a key US concern that countries slapped with higher levies could reroute products through Thailand.

-Ms Paetongtarn has also offered to step up imports of US commodities like corn, natural gas and ethane, besides reducing import duties and removing non-tariff barriers to secure a deal with the US.
+Ms Paetongtarn has also offered to step up imports of US commodities like corn, natural gas and ethane, in addition to reducing import duties and removing non-tariff barriers to secure a deal with the US.

 Thailand’s exports to the US